lampapps/lampapps/_posts/2016-11-13-Static-Website-Hosting.md

 #### Steps

->Note: I will be using the domain name `example.com` to demonstrate how to set this up.
+>I will be using the domain name `example.com` to demonstrate how to set this up.
 You should substitute your domain name, do not use `example.com`.
+You may prefer to follow the [AWS instructions][awssetupstatic].

 1. If you do not have a Amazon Web Service account you will need to [create one][aws].
 They offer a free tier that you will be able to use for the first year.

-> You may prefer to follow the [AWS instructions][awssetupstatic].

 2. Navigate to the S3 management console and create two buckets:
 * `example.com`
 * `www.example.com`
 > Why two?
 Because you want to be able to access your website using example.com and www.example.com.

 3. Open the `example.com` bucket `Properties` panel: